 ️ 🎧 If you're already in the options, take a minute to mute the music and adjust the volume of sounds in the game as they relate to your mic.
 It's important to hear your opponent's footsteps or shots, but equally important to hear your teammates.
 Check out our proprietary ChatMix system for quick and on-the-fly adjustments, available on Arctis Pro and Arctis 5 headphones.

 ️ 🎧 Use proper microphone etiquette by using push-to-talk and not spamming the voice channel with irrelevant information.
-You can get additional gaming communication tips HERE.
+Here are some additional gaming communication tips.

 ️ 🎧 Reduce the bass level a little and increase the treble volume.
 This will keep explosion sounds from drowing out the game, while allowing you to hear shots or footsteps when you need them most.